mlund/faunus/docs/_docs/analysis.md

 which may fluctuate in _e.g._ the isobaric ensemble or the Grand Canonical ensemble.
 For atomic groups, densities of individual atom types are reported.
-The analysis also files probability density distributions of atomic and polyatomic molecules as well as of atoms involved in ID transformations, _e.g._, acid-base equilibria.
+The analysis also files probability density distributions of atomic and polyatomic molecules as well as of atoms involved in id transformations, _e.g._, acid-base equilibria.
 The filename format is `rho-@name.dat`.

 ### Density Profile